yardsale8/stat110_book/_sources/chp5/central_limit_theorem.rst

 How large does n have to be?
 ++++++++++++++++++++++++++++

-We have seen that the distibution of the sample mean will not always be bell-shaped and often retains from of the features of the original population, such as a skewed shape.
+We have seen that the distribution of the sample mean will not always be bell-shaped and often retains from of the features of the original population, such as a skewed shape.
 Next, we give some guidance on when it is reasonable to assume that the distribution of sample means will be normal.